Ginko-X/Streaming_NESL/README.md

 # Working Progress
 + Week 26 (26 Jun ~ 2 Jul)
-    + A basic working streaming interpreter [`SvcodeProcInterp.hs`](https://github.com/Ginko-X/Streaming_NESL/blob/master/SvcodeProcInterp.hs) is done.
+    + A basic working streaming interpreter [`SvcodeProcInterp.hs`](https://github.com/Ginko-X/Streaming_NESL/blob/master/SvcodeProcInterp.hs):
         + interactive mode: `runhaskell Snesl.hs -s`, also added a new command `:d <exp> <filename>` to generate the DAG file for visualization with `graph-easy`
         + cost not added, but has completed WithCtrl that may work
         + supports user-defined (non-recursive) functions, but still buggy